CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * In October 2024, SD Connect was updated.
 Files from the previous version are still compatible, but you may encounter issues due to file format changes.
 For step-by-step instructions on downloading files stored with the previous version, [please check this page](sd-connect-download-old-version.md).

 !!!
 Note
-    Automated key mamagement, encryptiona and decryption is not yet provided for programmatic data uplaods and downloads.
+    Automated key management, encryption, and decryption are not yet available for programmatic data uploads and downloads.

 General considerations: